adamsilver/fdpb/02-a-checkout-flow.md

 };
 ```

-When the checkbox is clicked, we need to check whether it's checked or not.
-If it is then we need to hide the billing address.
-If it's not we need to show it.
+When the checkbox is clicked, we check the state.
+If it's checked, then we need to hide the billing address.
+Otherwise, we need to show it.

 ```JS
 CheckboxCollapser.prototype.onCheckboxClick = function(e) {